-SSRI medications generally are administered prior to any substantial medical investigations or lifestyle interventions, and almost no consideration of what SSRI alternatives or withdrawal might look like.
+SSRI medications generally are administered prior to any substantial medical investigations or lifestyle interventions, and minimal, if any, consideration of what SSRI alternatives might look like.

-Depression can be the result of impaired hormonal states, deficiency of vitamin D, substandard diet, adrenal fatigue, lack of exercise, failed life aspirations, and other factors other than a medication deficiency.
+A host of factors can bring on a depressive state: impaired hormonal states, deficiency of vitamin D, substandard diet, adrenal fatigue, lack of exercise, failed life aspirations, etc. But a medication deficiency may not necessarily be one of those factors.

 Are you really your Diagnosis?